grimloc-aduque/ANN-Neural-Network-from-Scratch/README.md

 Several ML concepts involving neural networks were developed from scratch based on their mathematical derivation and mainly using numpy for programming.

-# Linear Regression neural networks
+# Linear Regression Neural Networks
 * Linear trends
 * Nonlinear trends
     * Sinusoidal